dev-shubh-madara/web_coder_madara/replit.md

 _Populate as you build — explicit user instructions worth remembering across sessions._

+## Advantage of my app
+- **Free of cost**: A test seriers which is free for every one just use and enjoy no need to wate money in this test series.
+- **Powered by madara** :- The aura it self madara(shubh)
 ## Gotchas

 - Run `pnpm run typecheck:libs` after adding new schema files to `lib/db/src/schema/` before typechecking the API server.